Seattle council locks in fund for soda-tax revenue, overriding Mayor Durkan’s veto

 Though council members reluctantly agreed at the time, many objected to Durkan’s move, saying the soda tax was meant to expand the programs.
 They vowed to stop Durkan from executing the same move in 2020, setting up the recent battle.

-The council voted 7-1 on July 22 to allocate the soda-tax revenue through its own fund, despite the Durkan administration’s warning that such a move would open a hole in next year’s budget and the suggestion that nonprofits to take her side in the debate.
+The council voted 7-1 on July 22 to allocate the soda-tax revenue through its own fund.
+Durkan told the council not to create its own fund, warning that would open a hole in next year’s budget.
+She also urged nonprofits to side with her in the debate.
 The council said it would work with the mayor to plug the $6 million hole with money from elsewhere.

 Monday’s vote was needed because Durkan vetoed the legislation on Aug.
 2.